 - It’s much more expensive.

-- Self-levelling mixtures do not provide stability on the surface where tiles are placed.
+- Self-leveling mixtures do not provide stability on the surface where tiles are placed.

-- Self-levelling premises may break, leading to loosening and eventual loss of ceramic floor tiles.
+- Self-leveling premises may break, leading to loosening and eventual loss of ceramic floor tiles.